wincenty-szymura/Logistic-Regression/README.md

 # Logistic-Regression

-A Python programme predicting sign-ups to a membership programme from csv dataset using logistic regression.
+A Python program predicting sign-ups to a membership programme from csv dataset using logistic regression.